BrainVivoDev/OpenBrain/README.md

 Please note: the OASIS dataset contains highly graphic imagery.
 Viewer discretion is advised.

 # Usage:
 The repository includes two models.
-One predicts the brain response using Meta's Imagebind as image embedding and the the other from Open CLIP image embedding.
+One predicts the brain response using Meta's Imagebind as image embedding and the other from Open CLIP image embedding.
 Both models are hosted on Huggingface.

 ## Download the models from Huggingface
 ```{shell}